aurorascharff/rsc-workshop/README.md

 npm run test.e2e.codegen
 ```

+You might have to run `npx playwright install` before running the tests, as prompted by the terminal.

 ## Deployment

 The app can be built for production using the `npm run build` command.
 The built files will be generated in the `.next` folder.